 Reward Minerals’ flagship project is the advanced-stage Lake Disappointment SOP project in Western Australia.
 The company claims it is Australia’s largest high-grade brine SOP deposit.

 Lake Disappointment is projected to produce 400,000 tonnes of SOP per year for sale to Australian farmers and international markets over a 27 year mine life.
 The project is expected to require CAPEX of AU$451 million, and should go on to generate life-of-mine revenues of AU$6 billion.
 In June 2020, the company announced that Lake Disappointment had received a green light from EPA regulators.

 Salt Lake Potash (ASX:SO4)

-Salt Lake Potash is a mineral exploration company that is focused on its potash assets in Australia.
-The company’s Goldfields Salt Lakes SOP project includes nine salt lakes that cover over 4,750 square kilometers.
-It is located in Western Australia’s Northern Goldfields region, and most work has focused on the Lake Wells area of the project.
+Salt Lake Potash is another mineral exploration company focused on potash assets in Australia.
+Located in Western Australia’s Northern Goldfields region, the company’s Goldfields Salt Lakes SOP project includes nine salt lakes that cover over 4,750 square kilometers.

 This is an updated version of an article first published by the Investing News Network in September 2015.

 Don’t forget to follow us @INN_Resource for real-time news updates!